Large-scale Environmental Data Science with ExaGeoStatR: Application to Sea Surface Temperature Data: A tutorial

 West-blowing trade winds in the Indian Ocean push warm surface waters against the eastern coast of Africa.
-These waters move south along the coastline, eventually spilling out along the boundary of the Indian and Atlantic Oceans.
-This jet of warm water, known as the Agulhas Current, collides with the cold, west to east flowing Antarctic Circumpolar Current, producing a dynamic series of meanders and eddies as the two waters mix.
-The result makes for an interesting target for spatial analysis.
+These waters move south along the coastline, eventually spilling out along the Indian and Atlantic Oceans boundary.
+This jet of warm water, known as the Agulhas Current, collides with the cold, west-to-east-flowing Antarctic Circumpolar Current, producing a dynamic series of meanders and eddies as the two waters mix.
+The result makes for an interesting target for spatial analysis that we illustrate as a tutorial.

-This application study provides an example where the MLE is computed in high dimensions and \pkg{ExaGeoStatR} facilitates the procedure on many-core systems.
+This application study provides an example where the MLE is computed in high dimensions, and \ExaGeoStatR facilitates the procedure on many-core systems.
 We use the sea surface temperature collected by satellite for the Agulhas and surrounding areas off the shore of South Africa.
 The data covers 331 days, from January 1 to November 26, 2004.
 The region is abstracted into a $72 \times 240$ regular grid, with the grid lines denoting the latitudes and longitudes and the spatial resolution is approximately $25$ kilometers, though exact values depend on latitude.
-Although \pkg{fields} and \pkg{geoR} do not have input dimension limits, the computation with \pkg{ExaGeoStatR} has a distinct advantage on parallel architectures, hence more suitable for MLE with more optimization iterations to reach convergence.
+Although {\em fields} and {\em geoR} do not have input dimension limits, the computation with \ExaGeoStatR has a distinct advantage on parallel architectures, hence more suitable for MLE with more optimization iterations to reach convergence.